tdwg/bdq/tg2/_review/index.md

 #### 2.4.1 Foundational Vocabularies (non-normative)
 The Foundational Vocabularies cover the two main parts of the standard - the practical (the Tests) and the theoretical (the Framework).<br>
 [**Fitness For Use Framework Ontology List of Terms (bdqffdq:)**](docs/list/bdqffdq/index.md) - The definitions of terms in the bdqffdq: vocabulary.<br>
-[**Fitness For Use Framework Ontology Vocabulary Extension**](docs/extension/bdqffdq/index.md) - The axioms that extend the logic of the basic the bdqffdq: vocabulary.
+[**Fitness For Use Framework Ontology Vocabulary Extension**](docs/extension/bdqffdq/index.md) - The axioms that extend the logic of the basic the bdqffdq: vocabulary.<br>
 [**BDQ Tests and Assertions List of Terms (bdqtest:)**](docs/list/bdqtest/index.md) - The complete list of terms that define the BDQ Tests.<br>

 #### 2.4.2 Supporting Vocabularies (non-normative)